mickaelbaron/mickaelbaron.github.io/_posts/2024-06-07-create-use-custom-xcpng-templates-ubuntu.md

 ### From an ISO file

-* Download an ISO file of Ubuntu 22.04.04 LTS version: <https://ubuntu.com/download/server>
+* Download an ISO file of Ubuntu 22.04.04 LTS version: [https://ubuntu.com/download/server](https://ubuntu.com/download/server)

 In order to access the ISO file during the virtual machine creation step, you will need to create a storage called ISO Store.
 There are several types available (Local, NFS, or SMB).
 For this post, we will be using the first type.
-Feel free to browse through this post to learn how to create a local storage: <https://xcp-ng.org/blog/2022/05/05/how-to-create-a-local-iso-repository-in-xcp-ng/>.
+Feel free to browse through this [post](https://xcp-ng.org/blog/2022/05/05/how-to-create-a-local-iso-repository-in-xcp-ng/) to learn how to create a local storage.
 In the following, I assume that there is a local storage on a machine managed by XCP-NG.

 * From the [Xen Orchestra](https://xen-orchestra.com) side menu, click on the **Import** option and choose the **Disk** sub-option.